Choose your account type

 If you require, an assistant will come and meet you when you arrive at Helsinki Airport.
 Alternatively, you can also go directly to the check-in desk.

 If you need assistance, report to one of the pick-up points marked with the international disabled access symbol at least two hours before flight departure.
-Pick-up points are located in the P3 (level 2) and P5 (level –2) car parks, on the departures level outside Terminal 2 and in check-in area 201–232.
+At Helsinki Airport the pick-up points are located in the P3 (level 2) and P5 (level –2) car parks, on the departures level outside Terminal 2 and in check-in area 201–232.
 Disabled parking spaces are also available.

 If you do not need assistance getting to the check-in desk but will require assistance during or after check-in, please ensure that you report to the check-in desk at least one hour prior to flight departure.

 There is a dedicated check-in desk at Helsinki Airport for passengers needing assistance.
-The desk is labelled ”Special Passengers” and is marked with the corresponding international symbols.
+The desk is labelled ”Special Passengers” and it is marked with the corresponding international symbols.
+The Special Passengers desk is open during rush-peaks, and at other times customers needing assistance can use other desks.
 If you wish, staff will assist you all the way from the check-in desk onto the aircraft.

-If you require special assistance, you will be allowed to board the aircraft before the other passengers, so that our staff can ask you about your need for in-flight assistance and more easily assist you onto the plane, if required.
-For this reason, we recommend that you arrive at the departure gate by the boarding time indicated on your boarding pass, at the latest.
+You will be allowed to board the aircraft before the other passengers, so that our staff can ask you about your need for in-flight assistance and more easily assist you onto the plane, if required.
+For this reason, we recommend that you arrive at the departure gate at the latest 45 minutes before the departure time when travelling within Europe and at least 50 minutes before the departure time when travelling to or from an intercontinental destination.

 During your flight